 It amazes me that people fall for these elaborate schemes – the amount of monetary back and forth via lengthy transfer processes made my eyes cross.
 It was easy to play confused and naïve as clues to his bogus front were littered about.
 In his first email to me, Gary even went as far as to say: “Take the courage to participate in this paid and legit opportunity as we look forward working with you soon.”
 I once had a neighbor that introduced himself to me by saying “I’m not an asshole!”
 Guess what he was?

 Internet scams – like the grifters of the past – start by building trust and anticipation.
 As I would later learn, when promises and friendliness stop, working scammers will resort to intimidation tactics.
 After several emails Vera was prompted to send over an address and information to receive a check.
 We decided to use a particularly detestable Trump supporter’s old address and phone number, claiming it to be Vera’s mother’s.
 Mom would then process the “wardrobe” check and all would be good to go.
 Gary confirmed he understood and sent it off.
-He also stupidly and fastidiously gave me the tracking information for the parcel which revealed that it was coming from Harlem.
+He also stupidly and fastidiously gave me the tracking information for the parcel which revealed that it was coming from New York.

 Not having any intention to deal with said check, I let it sit for a few days.
 He was growing impatient and sent a couple of angry emails, one including: “I WILL BE REPORTING YOU TO THE POLICE FIRST THING ON MONDAY MORNING.”

 Monday Morning, Vera reached out again to apologize for her tardiness.
 I made sure to mention how “truly sorry!!!!!”
 Vera was and how much the opportunity meant to her.
 Avoiding the aforementioned check, I said that there were “complications” and that my mom had given me some cash up front to make up for the deposit.
 I asked if I could speak with him over the phone to coordinate and to my great surprise, he offered his bank account name and number for me to deposit directly into.
+Not only was he based in New York, his bank account was in Nigeria.
+Were there multiple Gary's?

 In a rare moment of prudence, we called the FBI and attempted to report the incident.
 Agent 9157 informed us that the FBI get “thousands of calls per week” reporting cyber crimes and they simply cannot keep up with “the large scale crime organization.”
 We were told to fill out an IC-3 form online and essentially let it be.
 “They might look into it,” the Agent told us, “but I can’t guarantee they will.”
 Her voice had a slight southern twang as she dutifully answered our questions thoroughly.
 She referred to us each as “Sir” and “Ma’am” appropriately fitting her robot-like agent number namesake, kindly appealing to the good civilians reporting an incident to the data bank.